GravityKit/gravity-forms-zero-spam/readme.txt

 Note: When an entry is marked as Spam, it also prevents use of the configured confirmation.
 Users submitted a entry marked as Spam will see the default Gravity Forms “Thanks for contacting us!
 We will get in touch with you shortly.” confirmation text instead.

+= I have Gravity Forms 2.7 installed.
+Do I need this plugin? =

+Gravity Forms 2.7 added functionality that has similar features to this plugin, but we're adding additional features soon—keep this plugin installed!

 = Does this plugin work in combination with other CAPTCHAs, honeypot fields, or spam blocker plugins? =

 Yep, you can use this plugin in combination with all other spam-blocking plugins: